Heart Disease Prevention

 - Refined Sugars

 Fruits and vegetables provide fiber, vitamins, antioxidants, minerals, and other essential nutrients.
 But how much should you eat on a daily basis?
-Try this handy calculator from the CDC.
+Check out our Comprehensive Weight Management Center, call 1-800-JEFF-NOW, or schedule an appointment online with one of our nutrition experts.

 Make an Appointment with a Cardiologist